Dreaming381/Latios-Framework-Documentation/LifeFX/Getting Started.md

 service many entities at once.
 This is a different workflow from how VFX Graph is typically used with Game Objects.
 LifeFX doesn’t magically make your “working with Game Objects” VFX Graphs suddenly compatible with entities with high performance.
-Unity hasn’t made this possible, and there’s nothing LifeFX can do about it.
+Unity hasn’t made that possible, and there’s nothing LifeFX can do about it.
 Unity’s Galaxy Sample also uses this alternate workflow and may provide a good reference.